Does the Sun Help or Hurt Acne?

 - The amount of exposed skin

 Because of these variations, the amount of sun exposure a given individual might need varies.
 For instance, closer to the equator, people need less sun exposure than they would the further they get from the equator.
 Also, people need far more sun exposure during winter months to achieve the same amount of vitamin D they would get during summer months.
 Using common sense is often best.
-Get a little sun when you can, but limit your sun exposure so that you do not get burnt.10-11
+Get a little sun when you can, but limit your sun exposure so that you do not get burnt.14-15

 Light & Laser Treatment for Acne - Does This Give Us Any Clues?

 A 2011 study in the Annals of Dermatology demonstrated that photodynamic therapy, a common treatment for acne that involves putting a substance on the skin that increases photosensitivity and then exposing the skin to light, is effective in reducing acne lesions.
 This study used photodynamic therapy on 12 patients with mild to moderate acne.
 The authors found a "significant reduction in the number of inflammatory acne lesions after [photodynamic therapy]."
-They also found a significant decrease in sebum production after 2 weeks and a reduction in the expression of receptors that contribute to inflammation in skin oil - glands.14
+They also found a significant decrease in sebum production after 2 weeks and a reduction in the expression of receptors that contribute to inflammation in skin oil - glands.18

 Potential Side of Effects of Sun Exposure

-Long-term overexposure to sunlight also results in serious side effects such as increased risk of melanoma and non-melanoma skin cancers.
+Long-term overexposure to sunlight also results in serious side effects such as increased risk of skin cancers.
 In addition, commonly used acne medications, such as tetracycline antibiotics and isotretinoin (Accutane), can cause the skin to become more sensitive to the sun: this increases the risk of sunburn and, subsequently, cancer development.1

 The Bottom Line